VirtuallyCreative/virtuallycreative-core/content/_index.md

 sections:
   - type: hero_section
     section_id: hero
+    title: >-
-    title: A digital agency in Toronto
+      A digital agency in Toronto helping Canadians make the web more accessible day by day.
     content: >-
       We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's